We may earn a commission when you buy through links in our articles. Learn more.

 Hernkyn Pioneers

 The Leagues’ key outriders, the Hernkyn Pioneers ride to war on hovering motor-trikes, toting shotguns, saddlebags and sweet dustcoats.
-They come in squads of three, with one of the trio carrying a choice of medium-heavy gun.
+They deploy in squads of three, with one vehicle usually sporting a mid-weight support weapon.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing close ups of Cthonian Beserks models